What is Lock Snapping?

 There are different sizes of euro locks – Cylinders are available in various sizes, so fitting the correct size is vital.

-To get one of these fitted we recommend contacting your local MLA approved locksmith who can advise you on getting one installed to your front and back doors.
+To get one of these fitted we recommend contacting your local approved locksmith who can advise you on getting one installed to your front and back doors.

 Anti Snap Euro Cylinder Lock